JustinNeri/ConsultTrack/README.md

 select email, role, employee_id, department, registration_completed_at
   from public.profiles order by role, email;
 ```

+### Passwords

+A password is set once, during the third step of sign-up, and there are two ways
+to change it afterwards.

+**Forgotten** — *Forgot password?* on the sign-in screen mails the same 6-digit
+code the sign-up uses, and the code plus a new password sets it.
+The reply is
+deliberately identical whether or not the address is registered: a reset form
+that says "no account with that email" is a free membership oracle, and pointing
+it at a list of student numbers would tell you which ones are enrolled here.

+Verifying the code produces a real session, which is what gives the server the
+standing to write the password.
+That session is disposable — it is revoked at
+global scope before the response goes out, so a reset also ends every other
+session the account has.
+Someone resetting a password may be doing it precisely
+because another person has it.

+**Known** — Profile → *Change password* asks for the current one first.
+Being
+signed in is not on its own enough: a borrowed laptop with a live session would
+otherwise be an account takeover.
+This one does *not* sign anybody out — the
+person just proved they know the password, and logging them out of their own
+phone would be noise rather than security.

+Both live behind their own rate limiters, since both submit a password guess.

+### Profile pictures

+Optional, uploaded from the profile header, PNG/JPEG/WebP up to 2 MB.
+Initials on
+crimson remain the default rather than a placeholder to escape — most accounts
+will never upload anything, and a wall of grey silhouettes is worse than a wall
+of initials.

+The `profile-avatars` bucket is **public**, unlike `consultation-attachments`
+next to it.
+An avatar renders dozens of times per page, in adviser panels and
+account menus and rosters; minting and refreshing a signed URL per face per
+render is a great deal of machinery to hide a picture the person chose to show.
+Object names still carry a random uuid, and the storage policy requires the first
+path segment to be your own user id, so you can only ever write into your own
+folder.

+`profiles.avatar_url` stores the finished URL rather than the storage path,
+because every route that returns a profile already selects `PROFILE_COLUMNS` and
+a URL column reaches all of them for free.
+The cost is that the value embeds the
+project's storage origin: if the Supabase URL changes, one `UPDATE` fixes it.

 See [DEPLOYMENT.md](DEPLOYMENT.md) for the full Gmail SMTP and Vercel walkthroughs.